MEC8095 : MSc Project: Mechanical and Systems Engineering

 Aims

-This module, the largest component of the MSc programmes, provides an opportunity for students to engage in an extended, in-depth study of some aspect of engineering appropriate to their MSc degree.
+The aim of this module is to provides an opportunity for students to engage in an extended, in-depth study of some aspect of engineering appropriate to their MSc degree.
 The project allows students to participate in mainstream engineering work and to develop both engineering and organisation skills crucial in the modern industrial work place.

 Outline Of Syllabus